hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 $$

 <span style="padding-left: 20px; display:block">
-(b) Conclude that the terminal velocity for a raindrop of mass $m$ is
+(b) Conclude that the terminal velocity for a spherical raindrop of radius $r$ is
 </span>

 $$